Engaging grammar activities for review. . . these fun grammar activities will cement your grammar lessons.

-Reflecting on my teaching experiences, I review grammar with students to clarify rules for college entrance exams.
+Reflecting on my teaching experiences, I complete grammar review with students to clarify rules for college entrance exams.
 We review grammar before final exams.
 We review as we transition from one unit to the next.
-We also review grammar as we find examples in our reading and writing.
+Finally, we also review grammar as we find examples in our reading and writing.

 No matter the purpose, I’m always searching for engaging grammar activities for review.
 If you’ve been around this blog for a bit, you know that I search for and invent ways to make grammar engaging.
 Below, I’ve listed ten ways to create engaging grammar review.